01 of 09

 ATL Gluten-Free Restaurants: Arepa Mia

 If you’re not familiar with the overstuffed glory of a Venezuelan arepa sandwich, then you’re in for a treat.
-Arepa Mia runs sparkling-clean, 100 percent gluten-free kitchens in its two locations (a stall at the Sweet Auburn Curb Market in Old Fourth Ward and a brick-and-mortar location in Decatur) that churn out an impressive variety of Venezuelan dishes, including stuffed arepas, empanadas, cachapas, tostones and more.
+Arepa Mia runs sparkling-clean, 100 percent gluten-free kitchens in its two locations (a stall at the Sweet Auburn Curb Market in the popular historic neighborhood Old Fourth Ward and a brick-and-mortar location in Avondale Estates) that churn out an impressive variety of Venezuelan dishes, including stuffed arepas, empanadas, cachapas, tostones and more.

 Every item on Arepa Mia's menu is gluten-free thanks to the cuisine's reliance on corn masa, rather than wheat flour, to encase fresh vegetables, proteins, herbs, sauces and spices that are all naturally gluten-free.

-Picking favorites is virtually impossible, but you can’t go wrong with a fresh-squeezed passion fruit juice, and an arepa sifrina (corn patty stuffed with shredded chicken, lettuce, tomatoes, avocado, guayanes cheese, Thai chili, and fried sweet plantains).Continue to 4 of 10 below.
+Picking favorites is virtually impossible, but you can’t go wrong with a fresh-squeezed passion fruit juice, and an arepa sifrina (corn patty stuffed with shredded chicken, lettuce, tomatoes, avocado, guayanes cheese, Thai chili and fried sweet plantains).Continue to 3 of 9 below.

 ATL Gluten-Free Restaurants: Bantam + Biddy